Click on a question to see the answer.

 d.
 Print the report(s) again.

-To keep track of which report is which, you can write a different note at the top of each scenario, as shown below.
+To keep track of which report is which, you can write a different note at the top of each scenario, which you can add by clicking a link on the report labeled "Click here to add a note."

 3. More extensive variations.

 For more extensive changes, you can create a new case for each scenario.
-To do that, save your file, then click files tab >Save As.
+To do that, save your file, then click Files & Settings > Open/Save/Send > Save As.

 That will create a copy of your current file under a new name.
 If you do this, you must be careful to make any changes that should affect both files in both files.